openxthinking/docsy/README.md

 OpenThinking is a small studio trusted by hundreds of businesses worldwide.
 We create impact with beautiful, responsive, minimalist Shopify themes.

 ## About _"Theme name"_
-_"Theme name"_ is a contemporary, minimalistic built to let your ecommerce store shine.
+_"Theme name"_ is a contemporary, minimalistic theme built to let your ecommerce store shine.
 This modern theme will look good on any screen size 一 it is the perfect combination of contemporary typeface and a lot of white space, the perfect choise for your Shopify store.

 ### All of our Shopify themes come with the following features: